Xilium-it/textile2markdowndeep/README.md

 Small procedure to convert textile formatted string to markdown formatted string.

-This procedure borns to convert `Textile` formatted string to [Xilium-it MarkdownDeep](../../../MarkdownDeep) version.
+This procedure borns to convert `Textile` formatted string to [Xilium MarkdownDeep](../../../MarkdownDeep) version.
 This MarkdownDeep version implements some feature for table that original markdowndeep version don't provide.

 ## How to use